 When Are You Required to Report a Car Accident in Georgia?

-Anyone involved in a Georgia car accident must report the collision to police if:
+Georgia code states that anyone involved in a car accident must report the collision to police if:

 - There was property damage totaling more than $500

-This includes almost all car accidents.
-Even if no one was visibly hurt, property damage can easily exceed $500 and there may be injuries that show up later.
-Unless the crash was very minor, it’s best to report any car accident.
+The majority of vehicle accidents fit these requirements.
+Even if no one was visibly hurt, property damage can easily exceed $500, and injuries may also show up later.
+Therefore, unless the crash was very minor, it’s best always to report a car accident in Georgia.

 In addition to the above charges, not reporting an accident can also lead to legal action from an injured victim in the crash.
-If you caused the car accident and left without reporting it, the other injured driver (or their family, if the driver was killed) could try to file a claim or sue you for damages.
+For example, if you caused the car accident and left without reporting it, the injured driver (or family, if the driver died) can file a claim or sue you for damages.

-What if I Was in a Minor a Minor Accident?
+What If I Was in a Minor Vehicle Accident in Georgia?

-Even if there was no legal requirement to report your accident, such as if there was very minor vehicle damage and nothing else, not reporting can be a risk to your rights.
-When an accident is reported to the police, they come to the scene, create an accident report, and take down the information of everyone involved in the accident.
-If that doesn’t happen and you try to make a claim for damages later, it’s your word against everyone else about what occurred.
-You may get blamed for what happened even if you had no fault in it.
+Even if there was no legal requirement to report your accident, not documenting a collision is a risk to your rights.
+When an accident gets reported to the police, they come to the scene, create a car accident report, and take down the information of everyone involved.
+If that doesn’t happen and you try to claim damages later, it’s your word against everyone else.
+Therefore, you may face blame for what happened even if the collision was not your fault.

-Some drivers are hesitant to tell their insurance company about an accident because they are worried about increasing premiums—but this is a bad idea.
-If you don’t notify your insurance about the accident, you may be denied certain protections if the other drivers tries to make a claim for damages.
+Some drivers are hesitant to tell their insurance company about an accident because they are worried about increasing premiums.
+However, not reporting a collision is a bad idea.
+If you don’t notify your insurance about the accident, you may be denied certain protections if the other driver files a claim for damages.

 Can a Georgia Car Accident Report Be Used Against Me?

-Some motorists worry that reporting an accident will be used against them if the case goes on to court.
-But under Georgia law, no accident report police have filed with the Department of Transportation can be used to prove fault in court.
-So, the accident report is a legal requirement for most accidents and won’t show up as evidence of negligence.
+Some motorists worry that the accident report will be used against them if the case goes to court.
+But under Georgia law, an accident report is a legal requirement for most collisions and won’t show up as evidence of negligence.

-Get a Free Consultation with a Car Accident Lawyer
+Get a Free Consultation with a Georgia Car Accident Lawyer

-If you were hurt in a car accident and the other driver left the scene or didn’t stop to report the accident, we at John Foy & Associates can help you seek the compensation you deserve.
+If you were hurt in a car accident and the other driver left the scene before reporting the incident, John Foy & Associates can help you seek the compensation you deserve.
 We’ve been helping car accident victims recover what they need for more than 20 years, and our Atlanta car accident lawyers are always on the side of injury victims.
-Plus, we don’t take a fee unless we win you money.
-For a FREE consultation to discuss the details, call us today at 404-400-4000, or fill out our contact form.